amarao/duoload/internal_docs/duocard_specs.md

 - Output file path validation (writable directory)
 - Exactly one output format must be specified (either --anki-file, --json-file, or --json)
 - When using --json, ensure stdout is not a terminal if progress messages are enabled
+- Page limit must be a positive integer when specified

 ## 3. Data Models